GwonjinLee/GWAS-heavy-metal-stress-in-A.-halleri/README.md

-# halleri_GWAS
-GWAS for Cd tolerance in A. halleri
+GWAS with Cd tolerance in natural populations of A. halleri collected across 165 European sites